HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 <div class="stu-note">

 <b><i>Provider Access API bulk data guidance in this version of the IG is draft only.
-It has not appeared in ballot but has been tested at Connectathons.
+It has not appeared on the ballot but has been tested at Connectathons.
 It is included to support the requirements of the CMS prior Authorization Rule (CMS-0057).
 The bulk data transfer API is based upon published guidance in the Da Vinci Member Attribution (ATR) IG.
 </i></b>